nicfodesk/blog/_drafts/myers.md

 ["The Art of Software Testing"](http://www.amazon.com/gp/product/1118031962/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1118031962&linkCode=as2&tag=yegor256com-20&linkId=RFPKLHVYE6E27XYO) by Glenford J. Myers, Tom Badgett and Corey Sandler is one of my favorite books about testing and software engineering in general.
-In this article I'm trying to give an overview of its most interesting ideas and highlight its most important quotes.
+In this article, I will provide an overview of the book, as well as highlight quotes and other things that I found interesting.

-There were three editions of the book.
+There are three editions of the book.
 The first one was published in 1979, when I was just too young to appreciate it.
 The second one in 2004 &mdash;
 I read it first in 2007.
 The third one just two years ago, in 2012.
-I bought it too, and read again.
-It is still the writing number one in software testing domain, despite its age and some content that is rather out-dated.
+I bought that one also, and read it again.
+It is still one of the best sources in the software testing domain, despite its age and some content that is rather out-dated.

 ## Out-dated Content